![]() |

 This 1991 Classical Spanish dark red stallion, bred by La Movida, was imported to Austria in 1992.
 Trained and owned by Al-Qahira Spanish Arabians, he achieved the EUROPEAN RESERVE CHAMPION title in Classic Allround in 2005, and the Bronze Medal Driving Allround at the European Championships 2003.
 He is a class winner in Obstacle Driving and Cross several times.
 He sires Show champions, Race winners and very successful sport horses!
 L.M.Libretto was nominated for the WAHO Trophy 2006, and won that prestigious trophy on May 17, 2007!
 His sire Drago, bred by the Yeguada Militar, is owned by Pilar Cavero, Jaime Mallart & Bernard Victor Vaque and standing at Pilar's Yeguada Alqamar.
 Drago is the paternal grandsire of *Val Pacha of Unser Spanish Arabians, Regional Reserve Champion Working Hunter and Hunter Hack in the USA.
 L. M. Libretto's dam, Dadobia (Falce x Haca by Maquillo) was also imported to Austria and is the dam of 8 foals.
 She is paternal sister to US Champion Pleasure Driving Jr. Horse *SZED Payaso.

 New Rule for European Championships 2007 (EURO Cup) Also note that as of 1 January 2007, in order to be elegible to enter the Spanish National Championships, all horses must have been shown previously in a regional EACHO recognized show in Spain.
-This requirement does not apply to yearlings born in the year of the National show. by Lisa Goodwin-Campiglio
+This requirement does not apply to yearlings born in the year of the National show.
+2006 Results of shows in Europe and the Middle East by Lisa Goodwin-Campiglio

 FIOLEK, 1986 grey stallion (Zacateco x Rjeka) is the WINNER of the 2006